guanzh/RBdown/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "PhD in Zoology"
-  institution = "Kunming Institute of Zoology, Chinese Academy of Science" year = 2013
+  institution = "Kunming Institute of Zoology, Chinese Academy of Sciences" year = 2013